FISH OIL Overview Information

 - High triglycerides.
 Research suggests that fish oil from supplements and food sources can reduce triglyceride levels.
 The effects of fish oil appear to be the greatest in people who have very high triglyceride levels.
 Also the amount of fish oil consumed seems to directly affect how much triglyceride levels are reduced.
 One particular fish oil supplement called Lovaza has been approved by the FDA to lower triglycerides.
 A one-gram capsule of Lovaza contains 465 milligrams of EPA and 375 milligrams of DHA.
 But, a small study suggests that taking fish oil daily for 8 weeks might not reduce triglycerides in adolescents.

 Likely Effective for:

 - Heart disease.
-Research suggests that consuming fish oil by eating fish can be effective for keeping people with healthy hearts free of heart disease.
+Research suggests that eating fish can be effective for keeping people with healthy hearts free of heart disease.
 People who already have heart disease might also be able to lower their risk of dying from heart disease by eating fish or taking a fish oil supplement.
-However, for people who already take heart medications such as a “statin,” adding on fish oil might not offer any additional benefit.
+However, for people who already take heart medications such as a "statin" and those who already eat a decent amount of fish, adding on fish oil might not offer any additional benefit.

 Possibly Effective for:

 - Preventing re-blockage of blood vessels after angioplasty, a procedure to open a closed blood vessel.
 Research suggests that fish oil decreases the rate of blood vessel re-blockage by up to 45% when given for at least 3 weeks before an angioplasty and continued for one month thereafter.
 But, when given for 2 weeks or less before angioplasty, it doesn't seem to have any effect.

 - Miscarriage in pregnant women with an autoimmune disorder called antiphospholipid syndrome.
 Taking fish oil by mouth seems to prevent miscarriages and increase live birth rates in pregnant women with antiphospholipid syndrome.